 Introduction to data quality

 Data quality allows users and user systems to assess fitness for use of the provided data.
 Data quality measures and the associated evaluation are reported as metadata of a data product.
 This metadata improves interoperability with other data products and provides usage by user groups that the data product was not originally intended for.
 The secondary users can make assessments of the data product usefulness in their application based on the reported data quality measures.

+For this edition of S-130, data quality reports are optional.
+If a data quality report is provided it must be separate from the exchange set (specifically, data quality reports are not treated as support files and are not included in the SUPPORT_FILES folder).
+The format of a data quality report is left to the producer or evaluator.
+The method of provision of data quality reports is also left to the producer or evaluator.

 For S-130 the following Data Quality Elements have been included: